authgear/authgear-server/docs/specs/oidc.md

 It specifies either the login or signup page to be shown to the user.

-It can be used in conjunction with `x_authentication_flow_group` to override authentication flow in the default UI.
-For details, see [Authentication Flow Selection in Default UI](./authentication-flow-selection.md#default-ui).
+It can be used in conjunction with `x_authentication_flow_group` to override authentication flow in Auth UI.
+For details, see [Authentication Flow Selection in Auth UI](./authentication-flow-selection.md#auth-ui).

 Supported values: `login`, `signup`